Nadim Sadek: Career

-After the sale of his company, Sadek founded the Inish Turk Beg brand on the Irish island of Inish Turk Beg, which he purchased in 2003.
+After the sale of his company, SWS, Sadek founded the Inish Turk Beg brand on the Irish island of Inish Turk Beg, which he owned from 2003 to 2013.
 Sadek founded the brand management consultancy TransgressiveX in 2012, but didn't launch the company until 2015.
 It was rebranded as ProQuo AI in 2019 and sold to Grafton Capital in 2022.